| examples | ||

 A quantum computer simulator which supports hardware acceleration (GPUs) as well as hardware random number generators.

-Compilation
+Compilation / Installation

-cd qansel
+cd QAnsel

 make